-Success Story: Jeff Botkin’s New Lease on Life
+Coming Face-to-Face with His Mortality, Jeff Found a New Lease on Life

-Jeff Botkin had a very sobering New Year’s Eve in 2017.
+Jeff Botkin had a very sobering New Year’s Eve in 2017 that lead to him having a new lease on life.
 He stepped on the scale to see a number he had never witnessed before between his feet: 260.

 He was “demoralized and disgusted,” he said.
 Jeff had been a very good athlete who competed in multiple sports and who always considered himself fit and healthy.
 As an Airman in the U.S. Air Force in the early 1980s, he was required to maintain a certain level of fitness and body weight, which he achieved with minimal effort.
 But after 35 years as an Information Technology professional, he fit the classic stereotype of a middle-aged man who had become sedentary and unfit over course of many years with a growing list of medications to combat high blood pressure, cholesterol, hypothyroidism, and ever-increasing blood sugar levels.
 “I sit on my ass working all day,” said Jeff.
 “I use my brain and not my body.”